emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 10. Let P = ct XOR truncate(Z[3:n + 2], len(ct))
 11. Return P

-The comparison of tag and expected_tag in step 9 MUST be performed in constant time to prevent any leaks regarding the position of the first incorrect byte in the tag.
+The comparison of tag and expected_tag in step 9 MUST be performed in constant time to prevent any information leakage about the position of the first mismatched byte.

 ## Encoding (ct, tag) Tuples